What is moral injury?

 Moral injury is when one feels they have violated their conscience or moral compass when they take part in, witness or fail to prevent an act that disobeys their own moral values or personal principles.

 What is moral injury in the context or war?

 According to the Department of Veterans Affairs (VA), moral injury in the context of war comes from participation in actions related to combat warfare, such as killing or harming others.
-Moral injury can also come indirectly from acts like witnessing a death or others dying, failing to prevent similar immoral acts, and granting or receiving orders that can be viewed as immoral or inhuman.
+Moral injury can also come indirectly from acts such as witnessing a death or others dying, failing to prevent immoral acts, and granting or receiving orders that can be viewed as immoral or inhuman.